Sahar-SE/Math-Magicians/README.md

-# Calculator
+# Math Magician
-This App is a Calculator app Which is created by React.
+This App is a Calculator app Which is created by React, by using React route , class based components, functional based components and Hooks.

 Build With 👩‍🔧
 .React